-1 Under this approach, the entity presents the statement of cash flows as if no discontinued operation has occurred and makes the required IFRS 5 para 33 disclosures in the notes.
-It would also be acceptable to present the three categories separately on the face of the statement of cash flows and present the lineby-line breakdown of the categories, either in the notes or on the face of the statement of cash flows.
+1 Under this approach, the entity presents the statement of cash flows as if no discontinued operation has occurred and makes the required IFR55p33 disclosures in the notes.
+It would also be acceptable to present the three categories separately on the face of the statement of cash flows and present the line-by-line breakdown of the categories, either in the notes or on the face of the statement of cash flows.
 It would not be acceptable to present all cash flows from discontinued operations in one line either as investing or operating activity.